 Often said to be in the eye of the beholder, the beauty of art transcends both place and time.
 An artist’s work is more often than not, a reflection of their journey and an insight into their understanding of life, their stories and inspirations stirring them into one act of creation or another.
-We take a look at three polarising artists, and how their individual styles have led to them all meeting at The Pilgrm this summer.
+We take a look at three polarising artists, and how their individual styles have led to them all meeting at The Pilgrm this autumn.

 Words like privacy and secrecy would not have done justice to the name of Keith Cunningham.
 In October 2016, sometime after his death, Apollo Magazine called him “the artist who walked away from fame”.
 This was namely due to the fact that in his prime, he shunned public exhibitions of his paintings in favour of his teaching and design work.
 Born in Sydney in 1929, Keith was a man who refused to be defined by anyone else’s judgement but his own.
 After studying painting at the Royal College of Art with contemporaries including Frank Auerbach and Leon Kossoff, Keith went on to become a respected name in both graphic design and teaching, but continued his private passion for painting.
 By the time of his passing in 2014 he had produced a large body of work that had remained unseen by not only the public, but also his wife Bobby Hillson, creator of the MA fashion course at St Martin’s.